foosel/foosel.github.io/content/blog/2023-01-21-hugo-meet-android/index.md

 ---
 title: "Hugo, meet Android"
 date: 2023-01-21
+description: Setting up a mobile blogging workflow
 cover:
   image: cover.jpg
   alt: A smartphone lying on a table, showing Markor in editing mode on the Markdown of this blog post.
   relative: true
-draft: true
 ---

-One thing that keeps me from blogging more is the difficulty in working on posts from my phone.
+One thing that kept me from blogging more so far was the difficulty in working on posts on my phone.
 So after switching this blog over to Hugo I decided to see if I couldn't improve on this situation.

 I needed a solution that would allow me to